What Machine Learning Is

 Supervised learning

-The system learns from examples that are labelled with the correct answer.
+In supervised learning, the system learns from examples that are labelled with the correct answer.
 It sees many inputs paired with their right output, and learns to predict the output for new inputs.
 This splits into classification (predicting a category, such as spam or not-spam) and regression (predicting a number, such as a house price).

 Application: diagnosing disease from medical scans labelled by doctors, filtering spam, predicting prices.